ismanf/golang-design-patterns/README.md

 Encapsulate a request as an object, thereby letting you parametrize clients with different requests, and support undoable operations.

 ## Concurrency patterns
-Pattenrs for concurrent work and parallel execution in Go.
+Patterns for concurrent work and parallel execution in Go.